Exodermis: Overview and function

-Growth and Structure
+Growth and structure

 Roots are specialized for the uptake of water, nutrients (including ions for proper function).
-Similar to the endodermis, the exodermis contains very compact cells and is surrounded by a Casparian band, two features which are used to restrict the flow of water to a symplastic fashion (through the cytoplasm) rather than apoplastic fashion which (through the cell wall) flow through passages through the cells' membranes called plasmodesmata.
+Similar to the endodermis, the exodermis contains very compact cells and is surrounded by a Casparian band, two features which are used to restrict the flow of water to a symplastic fashion (through the cytoplasm) rather than apoplastic fashion (through the cell wall) flow through passages through the cells' membranes called plasmodesmata.

 Plasmodesma are small junctions that provide a direct connection between the cytoplasm of two neighboring plant cells.
 Similar to gap junctions found in animal cells, they allow an easy connection between the two cells permitting the transfer of ions, water and intercellular communication.
 This connection in the cytoplasm allows for neighboring plants to act as if they have one cytoplasm; a feature that enables the proper function of the exodermis.

 Apoplast and symplast pathways through plasmodesma cells.

 The apoplast is located outside the plasma membrane of the root cells and is the location at which inorganic materials can diffuse easily according to their concentration gradient.
 This apoplastic region is broken up by Casparian strips.
 The Casparian band is involved in the exodermal cell's ability to regulate water flow movement through the membrane as it is the hydrophobic nature of this band that controls the water entry and exit from the root.
 Exodermal cells have also found to develop another layer of thickened, tertiary hydrophobic substance on the inside of their plasma membrane walls known as the suberin lamellae which form a protective layer on the inside of the cortex of the exodermis.
 This layer is composed of a protein called suberin and is also hydrophobic meaning it also contributes to the ability of the exodermis to control water input.
 This added protection can result in the accelerated aging of the Casparian strips.

 Maturation of exodermal tissue occurs in three distinct stages: Stage 1 sees the development of the Casparian strips in the cell wall between the exodermis and the endodermis.
 Stage 2 includes the deposition of suberin and other hydrophobic polymers and cell membranes of individual exodermal cells.
-It also serves in forming the connection between the plasmodesma and the Casparian strip.
+It also serves in forming the connection between the plasmodesmata and the Casparian strip.
 Stage 3 includes the addition of cellulose and lignin with occasional deposition of suberin into the cell walls to strengthen them.
 Since suberin and the Casparian band are responsible for inhibiting nutrient and fluid uptake, it forces it across the exodermis and endodermis and into the root cortex.

 Exodermal cells can be found very close to the tip of the root, with some plants demonstrating exodermal cells as close to 30 mm from the tip.